 - Parking – park apart from other cars and put on your riding outfit (e.g. hat, boots & gloves, if you have them) before coming to The Ranch.
 Bring your child a drink

-- Parents area – parents & siblings will be able to enjoy the meadows in socially distant seating areas.
-Bring a drink.
-Please clean your bench before you leave.
+- Waiting Benches – Please clean your bench before you leave.
 If children are 5+ parents can leave site provided we have your contact details

 - The Ranch – put any bags / drinks down on your own straw bale for your kit

-- Toilets – are located at the far end of The Ranch.
+- Toilets – at the far end of The Ranch and by the marquee.
 Use only if necessary and queue apart.
 Tell a staff member if you have used the loo so it can be cleaned

 - Meet your pony – Your pony will be wearing a bridle put on by our staff.
 You can brush and decorate your pony, using a cleaned grooming kit.
 Staff will guide you

 - Clear up and hand wash – put your equipment in the “used” area, wash your hands and have your own drink, if needed

 - Riding – staff members will tack up your pony and lead him to the mounting block.
 You will be given help and guidance on getting on and riding safely by your helper